 Seafood flown in fresh from around the globe is the catch of the day at this very grown-up, Gaslamp hot spot.
 It's heaven for fish fans, with at least a dozen fresh selections offered nightly.
 Other highlights of the menu include several varieties of oysters, the city's best crab cakes and assorted seafood salads.
 Separate room available for private parties; good for special occasions, and walking distance from the Convention Center.

 Located downtown on a busy Gaslamp District corner, Blue Point offers world-class people watching, superb martinis, an oyster bar and consistently good fresh seafood.
 If just-shucked oysters, seared ahi and lobster bisque aren't your cup of chowder, the menu also features steaks, poultry and rack of lamb.

 Located in the heart of the Gaslamp District, Osetra Fishhouse not only offers great seafood and sushi but they also have an extensive wine list presented in a cool, three-story wine tower which dominates the room.
 Upscale but not stuffy, Osetra is a great choice for seafood lovers.

-Here are a few more restaurant options for San Diego fine dining.
+Follow this link for a few more restaurant options for fine dining in San Diego.